hamishcoleman/arduino_cardreader/README.md

 | off | off | bootup finished (500ms after bootup complete) |

 Client app
-- Waits for a tag= message
+- Waits for a uid= message
 - looks card up in database
 - If card good, sends LEDoff and LED1on commands
 - If card bad, sends LEDbothBlink commands